 Betania Pastor Valerian Jurjea says, "We are praying for this country, we are fasting for this country and I think God has a plan for us to be a blessing for this country, and for more people to know God and to be saved in this country because God loves Ireland.

 Betania Pastor Avram Hadarau added, "We realize God has a great plan, a bigger purpose for our lives: to deliver His message and His kingdom works for this country."

 In fact, the second largest church in Ireland is also Romanian Pentecostal.

 Immigrant Churches Thriving in Ireland

 Betania Pastor Jurjea remembers when nations like Ireland sent Bibles to communist Romania, and he says, "Those Bible are coming back now."

 African churches are also growing.
-In a little over 20 years the Nigerian Redeemed Christian Church of God has grown to more than 100 churches in Ireland with more than eight thousand members.
+In a little more than 20 years, the Nigerian Redeemed Christian Church of God has grown to more than 100 churches in Ireland with more than 8,000 members.

 Institutional Religion Declining, but Belief in God Remains

 "Among Irish youth, I think it's something like seventy percent of them said they really believe Jesus rose from the dead, they really believe in heaven and hell, they really believe that Jesus was the incarnate Son of God.
 So, you've still got these very high rates of belief.

 "When we were choked by religion and institutionalism, there wasn't much life," said Pastor Sean Mularkey of St Mark's Church in Dublin, "But now that we have those institutions crumbling, I think we're in the land of opportunity."